Comparison

 Pacemaker has a functional, straightforward interface.
 It's clean, text-focused, and gets out of your way.
 The design hasn't changed much over the years because it doesn't need to.
 It works.

-Authorlytica leans into gamification and analytics.
-You earn XP for every session, level up over time, and unlock 40+ achievements (Common to Legendary).
+Authorlytica goes deep on both gamification and analytics.
+You earn XP for every session, level up over time, and earn 40+ achievements (Common to Legendary).
 You get Authorlytica Rewind showing your top days and patterns.
 You discover your writer identity (Speed Demon vs Steady Giant) with the Writer Profile Radar.
-You see your personal records and when you write best.
-If you're motivated by self-knowledge, identity, and seeing progress visualized, Authorlytica delivers.
+You see your personal records and the time-of-day chart showing your actual peak hours.
+If knowing your average session length, peak writing day, and streak history makes you want to keep going, Authorlytica gives you all of that.

 Pacemaker.press is free for basic use.
 Premium features (like multiple projects and advanced customization) require a subscription, but the core functionality is available without paying.